Army Ordnance Cadet

 The Complete list of ordnance related equipment in use within the Irish Defence Forces is extensive but includes Ammunition, CBRN Detection Equipment & Protection, Explosives, Tentage, Night Vision Equipment & Thermal Imaging Assets, Clothing, Armour Protection, Robotics, Heavy and Light Weapons, Turrets & Mounting Systems, Naval armaments, Fire Control Instrumentation, Field Catering Equipment and Tactical Engagement Systems & Simulators.

-The Ordnance Corps also provide the only Explosive Ordnance Disposal (EOD) service within the state in Aid to the Civil Power and supervise the development of C-IED within the organisation.
+The Ordnance Corps also provides the only Explosive Ordnance Disposal (EOD) service within the state in Aid to the Civil Power and supervise the development of C-IED within the organisation.

 The Ordnance Cadet